Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Others can stop you temporarily - you are the only one who can do it permanently."
+> "Be not glad at the misfortune of another, though he may be your enemy. "
-> — **Zig Ziglar**
+> — **George Washington**

 ---